Nutritional Therapy

 Accreditation

-Our Diploma in Nutritional Science and Therapeutics is a UK level 6 (Ireland Level 7/8) and is externally accredited through Crossfields Institute.
+Our Diploma in Nutritional Science and Therapeutics is a UK level 6 (Ireland Level 7/8) and is an Ofqual regulated qualification – externally accredited through Crossfields Institute.
 They approve and monitor the curriculum and assessment standards, and routinely audit students’ work.
 This way you can be assured that the content you are learning is up to date and of the highest standard.
-The course is also approved by the NTOI (Nutritional Therapists of Ireland) is the professional organisation representing qualified Nutritional Therapists in Ireland.
+The course is also approved by the NTOI (Nutritional Therapists of Ireland) who are the professional organisation representing qualified Nutritional Therapists in Ireland.
+Also accredited by FNTP (The Federation of Nutritional Therapy Practitioners) is the largest and fastest growing professional organisation for practitioners of Nutritional Therapy in Europe.
 Students and Graduates are eligible to apply for CMA Membership as they have demonstrated their commitment to excellence by choosing to train with IINH.

 Time Commitment